 - strong emotional intelligence

 The nine-month fellowship program is relational and experiential.
-The program evolves every year based on the needs of fellows and the field.
+It evolves every year based on the needs of Fellows and the field.
 Current concepts and discussion topics include:

 - Catalytic Capital for Climate Solutions

 - Money, Race and Power: Examining Beliefs and Assumptions

 - Social Movement Investing: Strategies and Examples

 - The Power of Relationships: Connecting, Learning and Bridging

 - Transformational Leadership: Effective Practices for Change Agents